j-pel/newcode/README.md

-# newcode
+# NewCode
-NewCode is an online editor to ease coding on touch devices
+A minimalist online editor to ease coding on touch devices

+Work in progress: proof of concept using [CodeMirror](http://codemirror.net/) as a basis.